 Bayer is strongly committed since the beginning of the cultivation of MON 810 to educate farmers and advocate for refuge compliance directly and through other influential ag stakeholders, like cooperatives, farmers' advisors, National Breeders associations and authorities.
 Many initiatives have been taken to educate farmers on the importance of implementing IRM measures since the first days of cultivation within the EU (see Section 3.2.1.5).
 Due to the absence of direct sales between end-users and seed companies, the seed industry has also put emphasis on the development of communication tools.
-The awareness of farmers is currently very high on the refuge compliance requirements and the farmers interviewed acknowledged have been informed about the IRM obligations as well as the associated impacts of non-compliance, as this is clearly highlighted in the documentation that is accompanying the seed bags.
-From the continued communication efforts by the different stated stakeholders (see Section 3.2.1.5), structured refuge compliance has reached 90% or above in the high adoption areas over the past years.
-This results in the reported extreme high levels of structured refuge implementation which is considered one of the best compliance records to be found worldwide.
-Modelling studies have demonstrated that levels of compliance with structured refuge as high as 90% with structured refuge delay resistance evolution to a greater extent than can be achieved with seed mixtures (Carroll et al., 2012).
-Therefore, the high level of refuge compliance achieved by the Spanish farmers needs to be acknowledged and encouraged.
+The awareness of farmers is currently very high on the refuge compliance requirements and the farmers interviewed acknowledged having been informed about the IRM obligations as well as the associated impacts of non-compliance, as this is clearly highlighted in the documentation that is accompanying the seed bags.